thewhyse/metamehealth/wp-content/plugins/svg-support/readme.txt

 == Upgrade Notice ==
+= 2.5.5 =
+Updating to 2.5+ Adds new features and addresses a number of earlier issues raised.
+Please take a backup before updating!
+2.5.5 fixes more reported errors in the 2.5 series of updates.

+= 2.5.4 =
+Updating to 2.5+ Adds new features and addresses a number of earlier issues raised.
+Please take a backup before updating!
+2.5.4 fixes errors in the 2.5 series of updates.

+= 2.5.3 =
+Updating to 2.5+ Adds new features and addresses a number of earlier issues raised.
+Please take a backup before updating!
+2.5.3 fixes fatal error in 2.5.2.

 = 2.5.2 =
 Updating to 2.5+ Adds new features and addresses a number of earlier issues raised.
 Please take a backup before updating!